Check other networks

-Sprint has switched on its 5G network in nine US cities now, but it's only available in selected areas for now, rather than citywide.
+Sprint's 5G network is now live in nine US cities but it's not yet citywide in each of those.
 The network calls its 5G service True Mobile 5G.

 Google Fi uses cellular services from various networks and hops between them seamlessly, but it's interesting to know that 5G will be coming to the service.